zeebigbadkitty/Regex-Tutorial/gist-template.md

 ``` /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ ```

 The expression we'll be talking about today is the regular expression that defines the search pattern for a "valid" e-mail address.
-Remember: these expressions validate that a given input matches a specified criteria.
+We can recognize an expression because it is encased between two backward slashes (//) Remember: these expressions validate that a given input matches a specified criteria.
 Let's learn how!

 ## Table of Contents